graboskyc/MongoDBAtlas-GCP-AIML/Guides/GCPInstanceSetup.md

 * Click the blue "Create credentials" then choose "Service account key" in the list

 * Choose "new service account" and give it a name like atlasgcpdemo.
-For the scope, choose *what should i choose here?* and JSON format.
+For the scope, choose `Owner` and JSON format.
 Save and it will download the JSON file.
 Keep these contents for later.

 * Go back to the Compute Engine page to list all VM instances.